LoayHalawani/To-Do-List/README.md

 Frontend: React.js + Bootstrap.
 Backend: Node.js with Express.js + PostgreSQL.

 # Note
 This web app is incomplete and still under development.
-Further documentation will be provided too on how to run this web app locally.
+Further documentation will be provided on how to run this web app locally as well.